 Instead of trying to cut costs on one policy, why not save on other policies you need?

-Insurance for film is absolutely necessary.
-Whether you need it for videography equipment insurance, lighting equipment insurance or just your own personal camera insurance, it is a must.
+Insurance for film, TV, and commercials is absolutely necessary.
+Whether you need it for videography equipment insurance, lighting equipment insurance, or just your own personal camera insurance, it's a lifesaver.